CorporateRewards/docs-myrewards/source/includes/api/core/_users.md

 ## Users

 In order to identify users, a programme will expect to use either username, email or mobile as a unique key to authenticate user with.
 As a consumer of this service, it is mandatory to supply a value for this field.
-Furthermore, there will be other fields that have been declared mandatory for your programme and user creation (POST) will fail if these values are not populated or provided.
+Furthermore, there will be other fields that have been declared mandatory for your programme and user creation (POST) could fail if these values are not populated or provided.

+Reasons include:

+- The field is an identifier (email, username)
+- The field is hidden from users so they cannot update this when additional details are requested
+- Your programme is not set to require additional details from users, therefore all mandatory fields must be supplied upon creation

 ### Create a User